zyjsuper/CTFs/Rootme-Cracking.md

 0x08048821    1 5            sym.AES
 ......
 ```
-now let's disassemble the main function, we will see that there is no functions calls for any of these functions ubove, but there is a call to the edx register value.
+now let's disassemble the main function, we will see that there is no function calls for any of these functions ubove, but there is a call to the edx register value.
 ```
 |           0x0804869a      89442404       mov dword [local_4h], eax
 |           0x0804869e      8d45d6         lea eax, dword [local_2ah]